KeerthanaReddySKR/pneumonia-detection-cnn/README.md

 # Pneumonia Detection from Chest X-ray Images using Deep Learning

 ## Overview
-Deep learning-based system for classifying chest X-ray images into **Pneumonia** and **Normal** using transfer learning (ResNet50).
-The pipeline covers preprocessing, training, and evaluation with reproducible structure.
+Deep learning-based system for classifying chest X-ray images into Pneumonia and Normal using transfer learning (ResNet50).
+The pipeline includes preprocessing, training, and evaluation.

 ---